akolola/hbd/README.md

 # Happy Birthdates

-##Description
+## Description

-* The app storing bithdays of the user's contacts.
+* The app storing Birthdays of the user's contacts.
-* The contact list is synchroneszid with the contacts of an Android device.
+* The contact list is synchronized with the contacts of an Android device.
-* A pop message remindes about incoming friend's or organisation's birthday.
+* A push notification remindes about incoming friend's or organisation's Birthday.
-* The displayed contact list is display in the order correasponding nearest birthdates.
+* The displayed contact list is shown in the order corresponding nearest birthdays.